top of page

 Kodak | Goldendoodle | Los Angeles, CA | In-Training

 Meet Kodak!
 He’s a two-year-old Goldendoodle from Los Angeles, California here for our Two-Week-Board and Train Program!
 Kodak is a handsome young pup.
 Kodak was rescued by his pup parents this year.
 Kodak can be nervous and anxious around new people, places and things.
 Kodak can perform a command or two, however, it is when Kodak wants to and it’s highly inconsistent.
-Over the next fourteen days, Koda is going to learn to be a confident, brave pup through consistent, structure, and clear communication through balanced training in areas such as at home, in the car, and in discovering new people and places.
+Over the next fourteen days, Kodak is going to learn to be a confident, brave pup through consistent, structure, and clear communication through balanced training in areas such as at home, in the car, and in discovering new people and places.
 Kodak is going to learn how to do all these things on and off leash in a positive and balanced training environment.
 Kodak will demonstrate how great of a pup he can be!
 Stay tuned for Kodak’s two-week transformation!

 Pupdate 12/15/24